25 festival awards

 Films that reveal hidden connections between cultures and transform your vision of the world.

-I completed the feature documentary The Blinding Sea on March 16, 2025 and am taking the film on tour & streaming it in North America and Europe.
+I completed the feature documentary The Blinding Sea on March 16, 2025 and am streaming the film around the world.

 I am working on new film projects.
 Stay tuned.